mecorad expands innovation with ESF-funded initiative

 However, Hülsmeyer’s pioneering work laid the foundation for future developments.
 In 1953, at a radar conference in Frankfurt, Hülsmeyer and Robert Watson-Watt, a key figure in British radar development, were both honored.
 Watson-Watt acknowledged Hülsmeyer’s contribution by saying, “I am the father of radar, whereas you are its grandfather.”
 Today, Christian Hülsmeyer is celebrated for his groundbreaking invention, which has had a lasting impact on navigation and safety technologies.

-mecorad expands business in North America
+mecorad expands business in North America: Radar Measurement for the Steel Industry

 About mecorad

-mecorad Inc. address:
+mecorad Inc.

 80 Pine Street, Floor 24